 Work flow and traffic flow

 Work flow and traffic flow is very important, particularly with open plan designs and smaller homes.
-A kitchen island bench design that juts out into a dining or sitting area may impede traffic flow throughout the home and would be better made smaller or left out altogether.
+A island bench design that juts out into a dining or sitting area may impede traffic flow throughout the home and would be better made smaller or left out altogether.

 * Tip: do you have a small kitchen?
 Check out our clever ideas for small kitchen decorating here